Best Chipmunk Poison (When Repellent Doesn’t Work)

 • Kills up to 12 mice per 1 oz. block

-Tomcat product and baits are an economical choice for the day to day control and prevention of chipmunk problems.
-The Tomcat bait product is available in extruded block form, chipmunk poison pellets, place packs, and in a liquid concentrate form to meet the user’s individual needs.
+Furthermore, their baits are an economical choice for the day to day control and prevention of chipmunk problems.
+You can purchase the All-Weather Bait Chunx in extruded block form, chipmunk poison pellets, place packs, or in a liquid concentrate to match your individual needs.

 Pros:

-• It can be easily scattered around the garden or ceiling.
+• It can be easily scattered around the garden or other infested areas.

-• The human-grade food ingredients helps in luring the chipmunk.
+• The human-grade food ingredients hels in luring the chipmunk.

 Cons: